Dirty Frank: My First Jeep and My First Adventure in Non-Military Engineering.

 Anyway, I know I need to stop with these massive amounts of text, but since I was only able to dig up a few pictures of the process, I felt I needed to explain more.
 So without further ado, here's what you can do with about $30 of Rustoleum spray paint, some posterboard, an exacto knife, and a boatload of masking tape:

 The logo I slaved over.
 It's a 4 piece stencil.
-One for the gray gear, one for the grey pistons, one for the white skull, and one for all of the black.
+One for the gray gear, one for the gray pistons, one for the white skull, and one for all of the black.
 The design is based off of the fact that I am actually a mechanic (a boat mechanic for the Coast Guard), and I wanted something that reflects that.
 I love this logo so much, I'll probably put it on all my future projects

 I have these "bubbles" around each wheel well.
 They serve no other purpose than the fact that I like them.
 I used copious amounts of masking tape, drew the bubbles with a nautical compass, then cut with an exacto knife.
 The red splatter was actually inspired that digital splatter decal that Ford came up with for the Raptor.
 I just sprayed the paint onto my gloved hand and then flicked it around.